opentext/storyteller/docs/stl/index.md

 -   Not designed for production use
 -   XML structure was incrementally updated and so is not designed very well

-In order to address the issues we decided to implement a new *DocBuilder* version, but now the implementation is completely in C++, intended for production usage and a special care is invested to well designed XML structure.
+In order to address the issues we decided to implement a new *DocBuilder* version, but now implemented completely in C++, intended for production usage with a special care invested to well designed XML structure.

 To disambiguate the new builder component with the old one we call the new builder *DocBuilder++*.